 The Juniper Research release of the “The Digital Assistants of Tomorrow Whitepaper” is quoted as saying “In B2B deployments, voice assistants are finding their biggest home in the organizational space, with their largest degree of usage being intelligently sorting and booking meetings and appointments.
 These can range from conference call scheduling to office cleaning, depending on how the assistant is deployed within a given company.”

 “The use of voice assistant hardware as a conference calling tool is also of particular interest to businesses.
 Voice assistants that integrate with a calendar (most notably Google Assistant and Microsoft’s Cortana) can access any conference details held in the calendar and connect a meeting with a simple verbal command.
 In addition to this, several companies are providing facilities to automatically record calls and email recordings, transcripts or both to participants.”

 Google is based in Mountain View, CA, with more than 60 offices worldwide, Google employs around 102,000 people.

 “Google is not a conventional company, and we don’t intend to become one.
 True, we share attributes with the world’s most successful organizations – a focus on innovation and smart business practices comes to mind – but even as we continue to grow, we are committed to retaining a small-company feel.
 At Google, we know that every employee has something important to say and that every employee is integral to our success.
-We provide individually tailored compensation packages that can be comprised of competitive salary, bonus, and equity components, along with the opportunity to earn further financial bonuses and rewards.
+We provide individually-tailored compensation packages that can be comprised of a competitive salary, bonus, and equity components, along with the opportunity to earn further financial bonuses and rewards.

-Googlers thrive in small, focused teams and high-energy environments, believe in the ability of technology to change the world, and are as passionate about their lives as they are about their work.
+Googlers thrive in small, focused teams and high-energy environments, believe in the ability of technology to change the world and are as passionate about their lives as they are about their work.
 For more information, visit careers.google.com.

 Mission: Google’s mission is to organize the world’s information and make it universally accessible and useful.”